parvezs27/Excel-Clothing-Store-Analysis/README.md

 # Excel-Clothing-Store-Analysis
 ## Project Information
-Employed as Data Analysts for Modern Traditional Clothing Store in India, who sell womens and mens clothing through various online channels such as Myntra, Ajio and Amazon.
-Business executives of Modern Traditional Clothing have requested us to create an annual sales report, with the purpose of understanding their customer base and how to grow their sales in 2023. the business is performing, to help them with business decisions.
-The executives have advised that they currently don't have any dashboards, and haven't exactly specified what they would like us to deliver.
-No specific guidance has been provided on how to approach the task, what metrics they would like to see or any examples they may have which they wish to recreate.
-As analysts, it is upto use to understand the business, the business situation, what the stakeholders will need to see and how to best showcase this keeping in mind the target audience.
+Modern Traditional Clothing Store is an online clothing store based in India, which sells womens and mens clothing through online channels such as Amazon, Myntra and Ajio.
+The executives of Modern Traditional Clothing Store have requested us, the Data Analysts employed by the store, to create an annual sales report for 2022 in the form of a dashboard using Microsoft Excel.
+Executives say this report will assist them with understanding their customer base and how to grow their sales in 2023.
+We have been given 8 questions by the executives (below), which we need to address through our analysis.

-Executives have asked us to address the following via our analysis:

 1. Compare the sales and orders using a single chart
 2. Which month had the highest sales and count of orders?